zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 However, Raul says, “No need,” meaning we don’t nee d to stand in the cashier line.
 “This store has self-checkout machines.”
 The verb “to check out” means to give your money to someone from the store in order to buy what you want to buy.
 “Self-checkout” is a new system in many American st ores where you don’t have to give your money to a cashier, a person, a live h uman being.
 Instead, you can give your money to a machine.
 You basically stand i n front of the machine and the machine reads the information from the packagin g and tells you how much you have to pay.

 Claudia says, “I don’t know.”
 What Claudia means he re is she’s not sure she wants to use the self-checkout machines.
 She is hes itant.
 She’s doubting whether this is a good idea.
 She says, “I think it would be easier to go through a cashier line.”
 She thinks it’s easier just to talk to human being and have them do all of the necessary things in order to figure out how much money you give them.
 Raul says, “Using the self-checkout will be much qu icker.
 Let me show you.”
 Let me demonstrate how you do this.
-So, Raul now is goi ng to show Claudia how the self-checkout machine works.
+So, Raul now is going to show Claudia how the self-checkout machine works.

 He says, “All you have to do is scan the bar codes on each grocery item.”
 Claudia and Raul are in a grocery store.
 A “grocery  store” is a store that sells food.
 A “bar code” (bar code) is a little square wi th a bunch of black and white lines on it that is used by a computer to identify the specific thing that you are buying.
 Most things in American stores, including g rocery stores, have these little squares that have lines that are black and white, a nd usually some numbers on the bottom.
 We call these “bar codes.”

 What do you do with the bar code?
 Well, you have to  put it in front of a machine, and the machine will scan it.
-“To scan” (scan) basi cally means the machine looks at the code and “reads” it to determine what you ar e buying.
+“To scan” (scan) basi cally means the machine looks at the code and “reads” it to determine what you are buying.
 However, there’s a small problem with this system at a grocery store, and Claudia lets us know what that is in the very next sentence.
 She says, “There  are no bar codes on fruits and vegetables.”

 Because each person picks his or her own fruits and  vegetables, there aren’t bar codes on the bags.
 You put them in your own little bags, and you take them and usually the cashier will look at it and then put in  the right item and amount.
 However, if you’re using a self-checkout machine, y ou need to do something a little different.
 And Raul tells us.